South London Storm: 2007

-After the success of the previous season, 2007 was always going to be a tough year.
+After the success of the previous season, 2007 was a tough year.
 Coach Rob Powell moved on to Super League's Harlequins RL, and was replaced by Andy Gilvary and Dave Wilson.
-Meanwhile, ten of the Grand Final winning team moved on to pastures new.

 The season kicked off with a Challenge Cup First Round game away to Thornhill Trojans, but playing out of season the Londoners were no match for the National Conference League Premier Division side and lost 18–58.